Working with Bookmarks

-Moving to a Bookmark
+Move to a Bookmark

-If you need to insert rich content (not just plain text) into a bookmark, you should use MoveToBookmark to move the cursor to the bookmark and then use DocumentBuilder methods and properties to insert content.
+If you need to insert rich content (not just plain text) into a bookmark, you should use MoveToBookmark to move the cursor to the bookmark and then use DocumentBuilder’s methods and properties to insert content.

 Show Hide Bookmark Content

 The entire Bookmark (including the bookmarked content) can be encapsulated within the True part of the IF field using Aspose.Words.
 It can be in such a way that the IF field contains a nested Merge Field in the expression (Left of Operator) and depending upon the value of Merge Field, the IF field shows or hides the content of Bookmark in Word Document.

 The following code example shows how to show/ hide bookmarks: